dagger/dagger/docs/current/sdk/nodejs/guides/620941-github-google-cloud.md

 # Use Dagger with GitHub Actions and Google Cloud

+We recorded a live demo of this tutorial at our last community call.
+Check it out [here](https://youtu.be/-pKmv0VDJBg).

 ## Introduction

 This tutorial teaches you how to use a Dagger pipeline to continuously build and deploy a Node.js application with GitHub Actions on Google Cloud Run.
 You will learn how to: